yulia-2008/rails-challenge-practice-nyc01-seng-ft-062220/README.md

 #### Validations:

 * Don't mess up our database!
 Make sure that every value is filled in!
 If a user fails to enter details, please ensure that your remind them of this failure!
-Together!
 * Please ensure that a user's name is longer than 5 characters!
 * Please ensure that an office's floor is an integer!